 In the beginning, the app wasn't used a lot.
 Like with all new things, staff needed to be reminded that the app existed, learn how to use it, and be comfortable with it.
 With the support of Care to Translate, Carola tried to encourage them to start using the app.
 As a couple of colleagues started using it more, others saw the value of it and started using it themselves.

-The patients are very positive when they hear their own language.
+Patients respond positively when they hear their own language.
 It has helped the staff a lot when they get patients who speak another language.
 They can instruct the patient on what to do.
 For example, now you need to get undressed, we will take this image, etc. It has made it much easier for everyone.